Kruptein/PlanarAlly/CONTRIBUTING.md

 ### Example install

+This project uses uv to manage its dependencies and run the server so to begin you will need to install UV from its offical site.

-Lines 2 and 3 are optional.
-Replace `python` with `python3` if the default is not py3.
+> This project uses Python 3 so if your default python is not 2 use python3

 ```
 cd server
-python -m venv env
+uv venv
+# If not activated automatically (or to activate it later)
-source env/bin/activate
+source .venv/bin/activate
-pip install -r requirements.txt
+uv sync
 ```

 Change the server.cfg file to what you wish to use and you can start the webserver with a simple

-`python planarserver.py`
+`uv run planarserver.py serve`

 The above command will start the server in production mode.
 This expects build js artifacts to be created and available to the server.
 (These can be created by building a production version of the client).
 To use the server together with a development version of the client instead use:

-`python planarserver.py dev`
+`uv run planarserver.py serve dev`

 If both server and client are running you can launch PA by visiting http://localhost:8000